 - Switch to burst mode if you’re using a GoPro, or just hold down the shutter icon or volume button if you’re using an iPhone

-- Wait for quokkas to find some food on the ground before you attempt a photo – this is when they stop moving about and focus on chewing
+- Wait for quokkas to find some food (berries or grassy stalks) on the ground before you attempt a photo – this is when they tend to stop moving about and focus on chewing

 - Squat down, or even better, lie on your front to get as close to the ground as possible for the photo

 - The best time to try to spot a quokka is in the early evening or when it’s cooler.
 They are nocturnal but you will find a few scattered around during the daytime.